 At Bakewell Infants reading is taught through a Systematic Synthetic Phonics approach, following the systematic delivery of phonemes from Little Wandle Letters and Sounds.
 All children take part in a daily 20-25 minute lesson of phonics teaching to enable them to learn to read and spell words for themselves.
 In reception they also receive three weekly guided reading sessions.
 Children are taught how to blend phonemes into words to read and segment phonemes to write.

 We aim to embed the planned activities through a language rich environment.
 Enjoying and sharing books as a class, in groups and individually is also a daily experience for our children.
 We aim for them to see books as a source of pleasure and interest and to motivate them to value reading.

-Maths is taught through a mix of White Rose maths and teacher plans from assessments made.
+Maths is taught through the Maths No Problem scheme which we follow throughout the school.
 We aim to create a maths rich environment and curriculum which develops the understanding of number, shape, measure and spatial thinking as well as creating opportunities to question and develop reasoning.

 We develop counting principles, subitising, cardinal and ordinal understanding, addition, subtraction and number bond knowledge.

 Our commitment to ensure that all children have the self-confidence, skills and knowledge needed for transition to Year 1 is paramount for their future learning.
 This is done through:

 - Moderation throughout the year for Writing, Maths and Reading.